iamwilhelm/prolly/README.markdown

 # Prolly

-**Prolly makes writing machine learning algorithms easier.** It's a Domain Specific Language (DSL) for expressing probabilities in code.
-By being able to express probabilities is useful.
+**Prolly is a Domain Specific Language (DSL) for expressing probabilities in code.**
+Being able to express probabilities is useful for writing machine learning algorithms at a higher level of abstraction.

 ## Quick intro